COLA508/ESP32_DIY_Electronic_Piano/docs/source/QuickStartGuide.rst

 .. note::

-   - The firmware can be downloaded from the resources we provide; the file name is: Piano.bin
+   - The firmware can be downloaded from the resources we provide;
+   - The storage path is: Code & Library — Code — 6.ESP32_DIY_Electronic_Piano — 6.ESP32_DIY_Electronic_Piano.bin

 ----